Performance recommendations

 Route read queries to cluster readers

-In a cluster, route read queries to secondary nodes.
+In a cluster, route read queries to any reader node.
 You do this by:

 Good practices